Mobula: Taxonomy

 The genus was named by Constantine Samuel Rafinesque in 1810 describing the devil fish, Raia mobular or now Mobula mobular.
-The name can be explained from Latin mobilis "mobile" or "movable", because of the species' migratory habits; another explanation is that mobula is a local name used by people living in Azores, who call this creature there.
+The name can be explained from Latin mobilis "mobile" or "movable", because of the species' migratory habits; it has also been speculated that the word derives from a native language of the Azores.

 Based on genetics, and to a lesser degree, morphological evidence, the genus was redefined in 2017.
 Under this arrangement, Manta is included in Mobula.